pycontribs/pyrax/docs/pyrax_doc.md

 You don't have to log into each service separately; pyrax handles that for you.

-## The Identity Class
+## The `Identity` Class

 pyrax has an `Identity` class that is used to handle authentication and cache credentials.
 You can access it in your code using the reference `pyrax.identity`.
 Once authenticated, it will store your credentials and authentication token information.
 In most cases you will not need to interact with this object directly; pyrax uses it to handle authentication tasks for you.
-But it's available in case you need more fine-grained control of the authentication process, such as querying endpoints in different regions, or getting a list of user roles.
+But it is available in case you need more fine-grained control of the authentication process, such as querying endpoints in different regions, or getting a list of user roles.

-You can check its 'authenticated' attribute to determine if authentication was successful; if so, its 'token' and 'expires' will contain the returned authentication information, and its 'services' attribute will contain a dict with all the service endpoint information.
-Here's an example of the contents of 'services' after authentication (with identifying information obscured):
+You can check its `authenticated` attribute to determine if authentication was successful; if so, its `token` and `expires` attributes will contain the returned authentication information, and its `services` attribute will contain a dict with all the service endpoint information.
+Here is an example of the contents of `services` after authentication (with identifying information obscured):

 	{u'access':
 	        {u'serviceCatalog': [